Play it Safe – An Introductory Guide to Online Gaming for Parents

 Nintendo – nintendo.co.uk/Support/Parents/

-Many online games allow for multiplayer modes which can pose some risks to young people.
-In multiplayer mode users can play other gamers from anywhere in the world.
+Multi-Player Gaming: Many online games allow for multiplayer modes which can pose some risks to young people.
+In multiplayer mode, users can play other gamers from anywhere in the world.
 Some of these games allow users to send messages to each other via text or audio modes.
-In some cases young players can experience abuse/harassment online from other gamers, particularly when emotions are high after a competitive game.
+In some cases, young players can experience abuse/harassment online from other gamers, particularly when emotions are high after a competitive game.

-According to the 2014 Net Children Go Mobile research, 6.4% of 9-10 year olds who use the internet have been bullied on a gaming website.
-3% of 9-16 year olds have experienced bullying on a gaming website, making gaming websites the second most common place for cyber bullying, after social networking services.
-Players can be exposed to inappropriate language from gamers and in some cases young people may leave themselves open to unwanted contact by sharing personal information via their profiles or by talking with other players.
+Players can be exposed to inappropriate language from gamers and in some cases, young people may leave themselves open to unwanted contact by sharing personal information via their profiles or by talking with other players.

 To avoid this, ensure your child’s profile is private and encourage your child not to use real photos or full names for their gaming profile and not to share any personal information.
 It’s also a good idea to let your child know to speak to you if they feel uncomfortable or are not sure about something they have encountered while gaming.
 Make sure your child knows how to block a player who sends upsetting messages.